-- ♦ Image Format: The captured pictures can be saved as different format.
+- ♦ Auto Start Live View: Set it as Yes or NO. If Yes is selected, live view will start automatically when you go to live view interface. - Image Format: The captured pictures can be saved as different format.
 JPEG and BMP are available. - Record File Settings: Set the saving path of the video files. - ♦ Record File Size: Select the packed size of manually recorded and downloaded video files.
-The size can be set to 256 M, 512 M or 1 G. - ♦ Save record files to: Set the saving path for the manually recorded video files. - ♦ Save downloaded files to: Set the saving path for the downloaded video files in Playback interface. - Picture and Clip Settings: Set the saving paths of the captured pictures and clipped video files. - ♦ Save snapshots in live view to: Set the saving path of the manually captured pictures in Live View interface. - Save snapshots when playback to: Set the saving path of the captured pictures in Playback interface. - ♦ Save clips to: Set the saving path of the clipped video files in Playback interface.
+The size can be set to 256M, 512M or 1G. - ♦ Save record files to: Set the saving path for the manually recorded video files. - Save downloaded files to: Set the saving path for the downloaded video files in Playback interface. - Picture and Clip Settings: Set the saving paths of the captured pictures and clipped video files - Save snapshots in live view to: Set the saving path of the manually captured pictures in Live View interface. - Save snapshots when playback to: Set the saving path of the captured pictures in Playback interface. - Save clips to: Set the saving path of the clipped video files in Playback interface.

 - You can click Browse to change the directory for saving video files, clips and pictures. - You can click Open to directly open the video files, clips and pictures. - 3.
-Click Save to save the settings.
+Click to save the settings.